Villagerzock/SimpleEvent/README.md

 It must be configured correctly so the compiler executes it automatically.

 If you use IntelliJ IDEA *without* the plugin, you must configure the compiler options manually.
 If the IntelliJ plugin is installed, this is handled automatically per module.
+(With atleast Plugin Version 1.0.2 or newer)

 ---